jotorren/ra-ng-quickstart/README.md

 ## Rollup

-If you are using `Moment.js` in your application (as this starter does) and you run `rollup`, very likely, it will end up with the error:
+If you are using `Moment.js` in your application (as this starter does) and you run [Rollup](http://rollupjs.org/), very likely, it will end up with the error:
 ```diff
 - Cannot call a namespace ('moment')
 ```